-😔 Gen Master Installer Configure the nShield HSM settings.
-Select Module protection for maximum availability, or Card protection for maximum security Select a slot - The Module slot will alway card to be in the HSM reader.
-Select Ne As be available, while the card slots require the correct exit to start the GenMaster generation process.
+GenMaster Installer Configure the nShield HSM settings.
+Select Module protection for maximum availability, or Card protection for maximum security Sele carc ect a slot - The Module slot will always be available, while the card slots require the correct d to be in the HSM reader.
+Select Next to start the GenMaster generation process.
 For card protection, insert the desired card into the HSM reader, and press 'Detect Card'.
-Detect Card 7ACA-309B-24B4 - Module ▼ PIN protection (Card protected only) PIN: Confirm PIN: Key Name: MasterKey Generate New Master Key < Back Next > Cancel
+Detect Card 7ACA-309B-24B4 - Module PIN protection (Card protected only) PIN: Confirm PIN: Key Name: MasterKey Generate New Master Key < Back Next > Cancel